Chickenpox in children: symptoms and treatment

 - encephalitis.

-To eliminate the likelihood of complications, it is recommended to stay in bed, follow the doctor's prescriptions.
+To eliminate the possibility of complications, it is recommended to remain in bed and follow the doctor’s instructions.

 Prevention of chickenpox

 The only preventive measure is vaccination.
-In medical institutions, it is possible to enter Varilrix or Okavax.
-Vaccines prevent the onset of the disease if the patient has had direct contact with the infected.
-You need to enter it between the second and third days after direct contact.
+In medical institutions, it is possible to administer Varilrix or Okavax.
+Vaccines prevent the occurrence of the disease if the patient has had direct contact with infected people.
+It should be administered between the second and third days after direct contact.

-If one of the family members is sick, then the rest of those who have not had chickenpox will also become infected.
+If one of the family members gets sick, the rest of those who have not had chickenpox will also become infected.
 The virus is very volatile.
-It is recommended to vaccinate against chickenpox for infants up to six months, for children with low immunity.
+It is recommended that infants up to six months old and children with low immunity be vaccinated against chickenpox.

-Chickenpox is not the easiest viral disease, but children who have undergone it receive stable immunity.
-In the process of treatment, it is important to avoid injury to the rash, so as not to get marks on the skin for life.
-To prevent chickenpox, you can get it vaccinated.
+Chickenpox is not the easiest viral disease, but children who survive it receive lasting immunity.
+During the treatment process, it is important to avoid traumatizing the rash so as not to get marks on the skin for life.
+To prevent chickenpox, you can get vaccinated against it.